 Reappointment of Academic Professionals is made annually.
-Notice of non-reappointment must be made in a timely manner consistent with Board of Regents policy, using the three-, six-, and nine-month notification schedule depending upon length of service in the position.
+Notice of non-reappointment must be made in a timely manner consistent with Board of Regents policy, using the three-, six-, and nine-month notification schedule depending upon length of service in the position, as outlined in the Notice subsection of 3.3.3.

-Criteria or guidelines for reappointment in professional ranks generally follow those established for Instructional Units as set out in Section 3.3.4.
-Additional criteria may be established by the President in consultation with the Executive Board, and shall be published and distributed to the Faculty.
+Criteria or guidelines for reappointment in professional ranks generally follow those established for Instructional Units as set out in Section 3.3.3.
+Additional criteria may be established by the President in consultation with the Faculty Executive Board, and shall be published and distributed to the Faculty.

-3.2.4 Lecturers/Senior Lecturers
+Lecturers/Senior Lecturers